Learn how to resolve issues that cause QuickBooks Desktop to stop working.

 We have solutions to help you resolve the issue.

-Solution 1: Use the QuickBooks Refresher (QBRefresher) Tool
+Solution 1: Run Quick Fix my Program from the QuickBooks Tool Hub.

 The QuickBooks Install Diagnostic Tool automatically diagnose and fix issues with Microsoft components QuickBooks program uses.

 - Open the QuickBooks Tool Hub if it's not already open.

 - In the Tool Hub, select Program Problems.

 - Select QuickBooks Program Diagnostic Tool.
 Let the tool run.
 It can take up to 20 minutes.

 - When the tool finishes, restart your computer and relaunch QuickBooks.